SoumenDas0123/Face_detection_with_OpenCV/README.md

 slow since it is more thorough, **High**-> faster detection with the risk of missing some faces altogether.
 2. **minNeighbors**: Specifying how many neighbors each candidate rectangle should have to retain it, Value interval: ~ 3-6, Higher values-> less detections but with higher quality.
-3. **flags**: Kind of a heuristic, reject some image regions that contain too few or too much edges and thus can not contain the searched object.
-4. **minSize**: Objects smaller than this are ignored,	we can specify what is the smallest object we want to recognize, 30x30 is the standard.
+3. **minSize**: Objects smaller than this are ignored,	we can specify what is the smallest object we want to recognize, 30x30 is the standard.
-5. **maxSize**: Objects larger than that are ignored.
+4. **maxSize**: Objects larger than that are ignored.

 ### Checking the results